StereoKit/StereoKit-Docs/docs/Pages/StereoKit/SKSettings/omitEmptyFrames.md

 ## Description
-If StereoKit has nothing to render for this frame, it skips submitting a proojection layer to OpenXR entirely.
+If StereoKit has nothing to render for this frame, it skips submitting a projection layer to OpenXR entirely.